Impeachment Looms Over Trump Trip Abroad, As It Did For Clinton In 1998

 Lieberman expressed "deep disappointment and personal anger" that Clinton had engaged in an affair with an intern, Monica Lewinsky, and that he misled the nation about it.

-Clinton was in the Middle East later that year when the House Judiciary committee, then led by Republicans, passed a fourth article of impeachment.
+Clinton was in the Middle East later that year when the House Judiciary Committee, then led by Republicans, passed a fourth article of impeachment.
 The next day, at a press conference standing next to Prime Minister Benjamin Netanyahu, Clinton delivered opening remarks focused entirely on peace between Israel and the Palestinians.

 The first question went to an Israeli journalist who turned straight to impeachment.
 "Mr. President, what is your reaction to the decision of the Judiciary Committee of the House yesterday?
 Do you intend to resign as did President Nixon?" the journalist asked.